boazbk/tcs/lec_04_code_and_data.md

 > # {.remark title="PECTT in practice" #PECTTpractice}
 While even the precise phrasing of the PECTT, let alone understanding its correctness, is still a subject of research, some variant of it is already implicitly assumed in practice.
 A statement such as "this cryptosystem provides 128 bits of security" really means that __(a)__ it is conjectured that there is no Boolean circuit (or, equivalently, a NAND gate) of size much smaller than $2^{128}$ that can break the system,^[We say "conjectured" and not "proved" because, while we can phrase such a  statement as a precise mathematical conjecture, at the moment we are unable to _prove_ such a statement for any cryptosystem.
-This is related to the P vs NP question we will discuss in future lectures] and __(b)__ we assume that no other physical mechanism can do better, and hence it would take roughly a $2^{128}$ amount of "resources" to break the system.
+This is related to the $\mathbf{P}$ vs $\mathbf{NP}$ question we will discuss in future chapters.] and __(b)__ we assume that no other physical mechanism can do better, and hence it would take roughly a $2^{128}$ amount of "resources" to break the system.